zyradyl-moe/archive.zyradyl.moe/_posts/2015-08-16-Icinga2-Tutorial-Part-1.md

 ### Database Configuration ###
 Now we need to make that database.
-The first command defines a new user named "*icinga*" with a password of the same name.
+The first command defines a new user named “*icinga*” with a password of the same name.
 The second command then creates a database named **icinga**, and grants ownership to the user **icinga**.

     captor zyradyl # cd /tmp
-    captor tmp # sudo -u postgres psql -c “CREATE ROLE icinga WITH LOGIN PASSWORD ‘icinga’;" captor tmp # sudo -u postgres createdb -O icinga -E UTF8 icinga
+    captor tmp # sudo -u postgres psql -c "CREATE ROLE icinga WITH LOGIN PASSWORD 'icinga';" captor tmp # sudo -u postgres createdb -O icinga -E UTF8 icinga

 Once this is done, edit your pg_hba conf.
 This file controls the way